 Remember that compost is not mulch.
 They have two completely different purposes.
 Compost enriches the soil, and feeds all the organisms beneath the surface.
 It is made of fine particles of decomposed organic material, generally what will fit through a 3/8 inch screen.

-Mulch is also organic matter but it has not broken down or decomposed.
-Some would say mulch is organic matter on its way to becoming compost.
+Mulch is also organic matter, but it has not broken down or decomposed.
+Therefore, some would say mulch is an organic matter on its way to becoming compost.